Drimiteros/Da-music-player/README.md

 # Da Music Player v.3.2 (revamped) 🎵

-A simple, retro, music player built in C++, using the SFML library (for the UI and Audio), that allows you to:
+A simple, retro, music player that is under development in C++, using the SFML library (for the UI and Audio), that allows you to:
 - ✅ Open audio files
 - ✅ Search directories for audio files
 - ✅ Control playback